 Training in the right heart rate zones benefits everyone, from the beginner through to the highly conditioned athlete.
 Heart rate zones training is an essential method that you need to know if you want to effectively reach your goals.

-What is your goal that you are trying to achieve?
+What is the goal that you are trying to achieve?
 Do you want to lose weight, or improve your cardiovascular fitness, or maybe you are preparing for your next competition?
 You need to be training in the perfect heart rate zone suited for your goal!

 The key to making progress is to elevate your heart rate into the correct heart rate zones, so your effort matches your goals.

 What Are Heart Rate Zones?

 Heart Rate Zones are certain percentage brackets calculated from your maximum heart rate.
 Let’s say you have a maximum heart rate of 200 beats per minute (200bpm), and the heart rate zone that you need to be in for most of your workout is between 60% and 70% of your maximum heart rate.

 You need to find out just how many times your heart is beating per minute throughout your workout, and make adjustments to the intensity of your workout to either, raise or lower your heart rate.